zsiswick/dag-diagram/README.md

 # DAG Diagram

 To see the DAG diagram example, no setup is required.
-Open the `index.html` file in a Chrome browser and you should see a DAG diagram animate onto the viewport.
+Open the `index.html` file in a Chrome browser and you should see diagram animate in the viewport.
 Refresh to start the animation over.

 ## Setup